PlotX v1, a decentralized non-custodial prediction market protocol was launched on the Ethereum Network on the 13th of Oct 2020.

-This is when the market has stopped accepting predictions and is waiting for the results to come in
+This is when the market stops accepting predictions and is waiting for the results to come in

-This stage also lasts for one whole Market Cycle (1 hour for Hourly, 1 day for Daily, and 1 week for Weekly markets)
+Duration: 1 Market Cycle after the Live stage (1 hour for Hourly, 1 day for Daily, and 1 week for Weekly markets)

 After the timer in the ‘In Settlement’ stage runs out, the market enters the ‘In Cooling’ stage